honkit/honkit/.github/ISSUE_TEMPLATE/BugReport.md

 - Link to code example:

 <!--
-  Please provide a reproduce repository link.
+  Please create a repository that reproduce the issue.
+  The repository help us to debug this issue.

-  It is not possible, please put your `book.json` file.
+  It is not possible, please put your `package.json` and `book.json` file.
 -->